 The chart of accounts includes all the different types of accounts (assets, liabilities, equity, revenues, and expenses) used within your business.
-How you set this up is your decision as the owner.
-Think of the chart of accounts as your foundation for your financial record keeping.
-Starting off on the right foot will save you thousands of dollars down the road both by eliminating rework and having the ability to clearly view your business performance.
+How you set this up is up to you as the owner.
+Think of the chart of accounts as the foundation for your financial record-keeping.
+Starting off on the right foot will save you thousands of dollars down the road, both by eliminating rework and having the ability to view your business performance clearly.
 A poorly constructed chart of accounts will not allow you to see your business operations effectively.

 The Chart of Accounts has Several Main Functions: